epiphyt/impressum/readme.txt

 3. Your imprint will be formatted for you.
 Change its design with just a couple of lines of CSS.

 == Changelog ==

+= 3.0.1 =
+* Fixed: An error while activating the plugin

 = 3.0.0 =
 * Added: Sorting fields in the imprint block